 The general Data Protection Regulation (GDPR) came into force on May 25th, 2019 and became the primary law regulating how companies process and protect EU citizens’ personal data.
+All companies must comply with GDPR regulations.

 GDPR requirements apply to each member state of the European Union, aiming to create more consistent protection of consumer and personal data across EU nations.
 Some of the key requirements of GDPR include: